OFFLINE-GmbH/oc-vite-plugin/README.md

 ## Workflow

-* To use Vite in development, start the Vite server using the `vite` command
+* To use Vite in development, start the Vite server using the `vite` command.
+All assets in October are now included directly from the Vite Dev Server.
-* To build assets for production, use the `vite build` command
+* To build assets for production, use the `vite build` command.
+Once you switch the October environment to production, these bundled assets will be included.

 ## Including Vite